tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 (For interactive use, the progress bar uses some simple heuristics so that it doesn't show up for very simple jobs.)

-In most cases, we expect that `.progress = TRUE` will give you a decent progress bar.
-But if you're wrapping the [`map()`](https://purrr.tidyverse.org/reference/map.html) in a function, you might want to set it to a string that 's used to identify the progress bar:
+In most cases, we expect that `.progress = TRUE` is enough, but if you're wrapping [`map()`](https://purrr.tidyverse.org/reference/map.html) in another function, you might want to set `.progress` to a string that identifies the progress bar:

 <div class="highlight">